pivotal/docs-tap/local-source-proxy/install.hbs.md

 In such cases, `pull_secret` can be specified, and `source-controller` uses the `pull_secret` to pull source artifacts for deployment.

-The `pull_secret` utilizes a Docker registry credentials secret referenced by its `name` and `namespace`.
+The `pull_secret` uses a Docker registry credentials secret referenced by its `name` and `namespace`.

-To enable the automatic creation of a `SecretExport` resource by the tap installer in the specified `namespace` for exporting the secret to developer namespaces, set `pull_secret.create_export` to `true`.
+To enable the Tanzu Application Platform installer to automatically create a `SecretExport` resource in the specified `namespace` for exporting the secret to developer namespaces, set `pull_secret.create_export` to `true`.

-Alternatively, if `create_export` is set to `false`, you will need to manually create the `SecretExport` resource in the referenced `namespace`.
+Alternatively, if `create_export` is set to `false`, you must manually create the `SecretExport` resource in the referenced `namespace`.

 ## <a id="customize-install"></a> Customize the installation